 Should you be paying down mortgage debt when you refinance?
 Many people measure things as a return on investment, or a percentage return.
-If someone said they had an investment to tell you about that would provide you a .5% return, you would not even listen.
+If someone said they had an investment to tell you about that would provide you a .5% return you would not even listen.
 If someone said they had an investment to tell you about that would provide you a 4% return risk free, you would stop and hear them.
 A 4% return is an 8 fold return over a .5% return!
 And we all know that it seems hard to even impossible to get a decent return these days without taking on what many of us think is high risk.
 Investing in stocks these days still feels like a high risk proposition.
 We all get miserable returns from banks for CD’s and savings accounts.

 A financial advisor will argue that the stock market will, and in fact has, come back.
 And that over the long haul you will likely get 4% to 5% returns in the stock market.
-Sure you will…when you are not busy losing a quarter or a half of your principal, yes, you may get solid returns over the long haul, but with market gyrations at what cost to your principal?
+You will, when you are not busy losing a quarter or a half of your principal.
+Yes, you may get solid returns over the long haul, but with market gyrations at what cost to your principal?

 But I am not writing to debate the pros and cons of investing in stocks.
 I am here to discuss the logic of taking a hunk of cash currently earning a low return and paying off debt that is at a much higher rate.
 For right now, and I think for the foreseeable future, that is a good use of capital.
-The debt payoff will not only provide a better return, it saves significant amounts of cash over the long haul by prepaying the mortgage and retiring debt earlier.
-So this pushes the returns even higher than the state note rate that of the mortgage you are paying off.
+The debt payoff will provide a better and safer return.
+It also saves significant amounts of cash over the long haul by prepaying the mortgage and retiring debt earlier.
+So this pushes the returns even higher than the stated note rate of the mortgage you are paying off.

-So if you are considering a refinance, I would also consider your available capital, what returns you are getting, and measure how much more effective it may be to pay down your mortgage.
+- and measure how much more effective it may be to pay down your mortgage